amplication/docs/docs/getting-started/view-generated-code.md

 - The default build is the last one you created.
 - You can create a new build even if you have not made any changes.
 -  _Code View_ does not support builds created in earlier Amplication versions, before the feature had been introduced.
-- If you perform a commit within a build, it will update the build but will not create a new build.
 :::